araut1/Transfer/README.md

 Other

-• I will work on my individual development, thus enabling the opportunity for long- and short-term growth and/or internal mobility.
-• I shall safeguard the company and position Gainwell for continued success in the market through adherence to our Security Awareness, HIPAA, Code of Business Conduct, and all other required corporate training.
+I am pleased to report that I have successfully achieved my goals of individual development and safeguarding the company through adherence to necessary protocols.
+My commitment to continuous learning has enabled  to contribute to the company's long & short term growth, while my strict adherence to security protocols and corporate training has helped position Gainwell for continued success in the market.
+I am confident that I will continue to strive towards excellence in these areas for the future.